 - Squeeze your glutes (bum) and use your hamstrings to come back up to stand.

-Sqauts are fab, they help strenthen the glutes, quads, hamstings and calves.They also work out your core, stabilizing muscles, which improves the communication between your brain and your muscle groups increasing stability around the hip, knee and ankle joints.
+Sqauts are fab, they help strengthen the glutes, quads, hamstrings and calves.They also work out your core, stabilizing muscles, which improves the communication between your brain and your muscle groups increasing stability around the hip, knee and ankle joints.

 - Stand with your feet a little wider than shoulder width apart.

 - Hold a weight against your chest, with your elbows tucked in.
 If you’re using a dumbbell, hold it vertically.
 If it’s a kettlebell, hold the sides of its handle.

 - As you squat, keep your elbows inside the line of your knees, and the heels of your feet flat on the ground.

 - Go as low as you can in this position, then come back up, pushing through your heels.
 Keep your movements smooth and your abs engaged throughout.

 Another all round exercises that particulary strengthens the glutes and the quads.
 The spilt stance challenges your balance more (even better for stability and mucle control) plus it allows you to "even out" strength and muscular imbalances by bringing your weak side up to par with your stronger side